 In the limit of large currents $|u^1|\gg|u_0|$, one obtains $V^1\approx u^1+V_g$, where $V_g=2\pi R\Omega_0$ is the correction stemming from the geometrically induced potential.
 As the current increases, the skyrmion reaches the top ($\vartheta_0\to0$) or bottom ($\vartheta_0\to\pm\pi$) trajectory.
 It depends on the signs of $u^1$, $u_0$, as well as on the initial skyrmion position.
 The described skyrmion dynamics is essentially determined by the new term $D^u_{11}$; its crucial role is illustrated in Fig.~\ref{Fig4}.

 In a flat system, the condition $\alpha=\beta$ suppresses the transverse motion from the standard skyrmion Hall effect in a flat system \cite{Ohki_2025}.
 However, in our case, there is a velocity component perpendicular to the current direction.
 The skyrmion's transverse velocity $\dot{X}^2$ vanishes only at a new steady position.
 Results for a nanotube with $r=50$ nm, $L=1130$ nm, and $\varphi=2\pi$ are shown in Fig. \ref{Fig4}.
-The skyrmion start its motion at $X^2/r=0.5$ and propagates toward a new steady state defined by the balance between the CIF and the effective force originated from the CCD term.
+The skyrmion starts its motion at $X^2/r=0.5$ and propagates toward a new steady state, at $X^2/r\approx0.2$, corresponding to a distance of 15 nm from the initial position.
+The steady state is determined by the balance between the CIF and the effective force originated from the CCD term.
 During the transient propagation, the skyrmion exhibits a velocity transverse to the current direction, as evidenced by its poloidal displacement represented by the red line shown in Fig. \ref{Fig4}(a).
 The skyrmion position in time is sketched in the schematic representation given in Fig. \ref{Fig4}(b).